 Marvin Charles Hillock was the fifth of seven boys born to Robert and Mary Hillock about June 1867 at Port Huron, St Clair County, Michigan.
 His father, Robert Hillock, was born about 1831 in Caledon, Peel County, Ontario, Canada.
 He was the son of Alexander and Catherine (Daly) Hillock, both immigrants from Ireland.
 On 8 June 1858 at Toronto Gore, Peel County, Ontario, Robert married Mary Jean Gough.
 She was born about 1838 at Caledon, Ontario, the daughter of John and Dellia (Garaghty) Gough, also both Irish immigrants.
 In 1861, Robert and Mary Hillock were living in a framed one-story house in Caledon, Peel, Canada West, with their two-year-old son, Dennis, and one-year-old son, Alex, and were registered as Roman Catholic.
 By 1870 they had relocated to Burtchville, St Clair, Michigan, with Robert working as a tanner having immigrated to the United States about 1863.
 Their family had grown to five boys, eleven-year-old Dennis, ten-year-old Alexander, eight-year-old Robert, five-year-old John Joseph, and three-year-old Marvin with the two youngest sons having been born in Michigan and older sons in Canada.
 The Hillocks still resided in Burtchville, Michigan, in 1880 with Robert working as a farmer and the family having grown to seven children with the addition of two more sons, Thomas, born about 1870, and Edward, born about 1873.
 The eldest four boys were working as laborers and the three younger were attending school.
 Robert Hillock died sometime between 1880 and 1900, his precise date of death and final resting place are unknown.

-Whether due to his wound at White Clay Creek or some other unrecorded reason, Hillock was discharged from the Army on 2 April 1892 at Fort Riley, Kansas, after serving two years on his five year-enlistment.
-Hillock was drawn back to the military sixteen months later, enlisting at Chicago for another five-year stint on 5 August 1893.
+After recovering from his wound at White Clay Creek, Hillock was discharged from the Army on April 2, 1892, at Fort Riley, Kansas, after serving two years on his five year-enlistment.
+Hillock was drawn back to the military sixteen months later, enlisting at Chicago for another five-year stint on August 5, 1893.
 His recruiting officer, Captain Hoyle, recorded Hillock as twenty-three years two months in age, which appears to be three years younger than his actual age, with an occupation of miner, a profession that Hillock continued to pursue for the remainder of his life.
 During his second enlistment, Hillock was assigned to F Troop, 3rd Cavalry, which at the time was located at Caldwell, Kansas, and later Pond Creek, Oklahoma, under the command of Captain George A. Dodd where the unit was participating in the opening of the Cherokee Strip, part of the Oklahoma Land Rush of 1893.
 This was another controversial episode where the U.S. troops were alleged to have killed various homesteaders or ‘sooners.’
 Despite the negative press the Army received, an investigation of the incident reported that the conduct of the troop was “very good.
 The citizens are glad to have the troops with them and petitioned the major-general commanding the department to allow them to remain here for the moral effect.”
-Whatever his role in this incident, Hillock’s enlistment record states that he deserted from his unit on 11 January 1894, just five months after enlisting.
+Whatever his role in this incident, Hillock’s enlistment record states that he deserted from his unit on January 11, 1894, just five months after enlisting.

 If Marvin Hillock was following his younger brother, Thomas, by entering the military, it was Thomas that followed Marvin’s lead by deserting the Army.
-Thomas was discharged from his first enlistment with the 3rd Artillery as a corporal on 24 December 1892.
+Thomas was discharged from his first enlistment with the 3rd Artillery as a corporal on Christmas Eve 1892.
 He enlisted again a year later not long after Marvin enlisted a second time.
 Thomas was assigned to Battery C, 4th Artillery, but like Marvin, deserted from his unit in August 1894.
-At about the time that Thomas was deserting from his unit, the youngest of the seven Hillock brothers, Edward, was enlisting at Portland, Oregon, on 4 August.
+At about the time that Thomas was deserting from his unit, the youngest of the seven Hillock brothers, Edward, was enlisting at Portland, Oregon, on August 4.
 He was assigned as a teamster in Company G, 14th Infantry, at Vancouver Barracks, Washington, but was discharged for disability after only five months.

 At least three of the Hillock brothers and their mother appear to have reunited in Lead City or Deadwood, South Dakota, in the mid-1890s.
 John, Marvin, and Edward all turn up at various times in South Dakota in the latter half of 1890.
 Edward filed for a disability pension in March 1895 from South Dakota, and John’s name is listed in the St. Paul Daily Globe later that same year as a mining investor: